X4BNet/x4b-status/content/issues/2021-01-04-dallas-fault-detected.md

 *Investigating* - We have detected a fault in our network cable / switch port.
 We will be scheduling replacement later today.

 *Update* - Replacement occurring now

+*Update* - While we confirm the issue is resolved we will keep routes disabled.
+If the lack of Dallas routes is causing you issue please open a support ticket and we will see what we can do.